cseanburns/systems-librarianship/src/4e-basic-opac-admin.md

 or programmer,
 it's unlikely that you would add data to your system via that interface.
-Instead you would use a fancy graphical user interface, which is what integrated library systems provide.
+Instead you would use an application via a fancy graphical user interface, i.e., integrated library system.
 The reason we started off with MySQL is not because you would necessarily use this interface on a daily basis.
 Rather, it's because I want you to understand the